-The first thing I want you to do is take a good look at the column’s identifying picture.
-What is it you see?
-I know… concentric circles.
+The first thing I want you is think of a set of concentric circles.
 You may then begin to wonder what does concentric circles have to do with n-word privileges.
 You may also be baffled when I tell you I can soundly explain these word privileges with these concentric circles.
 Stay with me.
 I promise that I will break this down so hard Barney style that you will not only never ask this question again, you will inform others with the same reasoning.

 The first thing I want you to ponder, is what you call your wife or significant other.
 What do you call your wife?
 Do you call her something that you only share amongst yourselves?
 Does she call you something different than your given name?
 Honey, Sweetie, Precious, Sugar, Mommy, Daddy (strange, but it exists) Sexy, Sugar Momma, Juicy, Thickness, Big Daddy?

 Now it is a fact that men and women in a relationship of any kind will resort to this type of name using.
 Being that these types of pronouns are used, what if someone were to — because they were in earshot once — call your significant other the same pet name you use?
 While you are still with them?
 Wouldn’t the situation get a little… awkward?

 Ladies and gentlemen, what you are now dealing with in that situation in what we call “Undue Familiarity”.
 Undue Familiarity happens in a social situation when a person exudes a level of familiarity that is false, flawed in context, or simply out of line.
 So for me to call your wife “sweet cheeks” would be out of line; I hope you’d understand that.
 If I called your wife something like “Sexy Thick Thang”, I’d hope that you’d at least wish you would knock me out.
 While I don’t condone violence as such, in this situation I tend to be a bit understanding.